Measurement of inclusive electrons from open heavy-flavor hadron decays in $p$+$p$ collisions at $\sqrt{s} = 200$ GeV with the STAR detector: Data analysis for inclusive production

 \subsection{Event selection and electron identification}

 During data processing, the event vertex is reconstructed offline in 3 dimensions, based on charged particle trajectories in the TPC, and it is called the primary vertex.
-In addition, tracks are matched to hits in either the BEMC or Time-of-Flight~\cite{ref:tof} detectors in vertex selection to suppress pileup.
-Only events with primary vertices located within $\pm$35~cm from the geometrical center of the TPC along the beam line direction and within 2~cm in the radial direction are selected in the analysis to ensure a uniform TPC acceptance.
+In addition, at least two tracks contributing to vertex determination are required to either match to hits in the fast BEMC or Time-of-Flight~\cite{ref:tof} detectors or cross the TPC central membrane, to suppress pileup.
+To ensure a uniform TPC acceptance, only events with primary vertices located within $\pm$35~cm from the geometrical center of the TPC along the beam line direction and within 2~cm in the radial direction are selected.

 A set of selection criteria is applied to ensure a high quality sample of tracks in the analysis.
-The number of points measured in the TPC (TPC hits) of a track is required to be at least 20 and also to be higher than 52\% of the maximum possible number of TPC hits, which accounts, \textit{e.g.}, for inactive electronic channels, to ensure good tracking and to avoid one track splitting into two tracks.
+The number of points measured in the TPC (TPC hits) on a track is required to be at least 20 to ensure good tracking.
 At least 15 of these TPC hits must be used to measure the charged particle ionizing energy loss in the TPC gas to ensure a good $dE/dx$ resolution.
-The distance-of-closest-approach (DCA) between a track trajectory in the TPC and the primary vertex is required to be less than 1.5 cm to enhance the probability of finding electron candidates originating from the primary vertex.
-Additional selections are applied to minimize photonic electron background from photon conversions in detector materials.
+The ratio of the number of used to the maximum possible number of TPC hits, which accounts, \textit{e.g.}, for inactive electronic channels, is required to be higher than 0.52 to avoid split tracks.
+The distance-of-closest-approach (DCA) between a track trajectory in the TPC and the primary vertex (gDCA) is required to be less than 1.5 cm to suppress background electrons produced in the detector material.
+Additional selections are applied to minimize photonic electron background from photon conversions in detector material.
 Tracks are required to have $|\eta|<0.7$ to avoid the beam pipe support structure.
 Also, to suppress photon conversion in the TPC gas, we require at least one hit within the first three TPC pad rows.